GoogleCloudPlatform/security-response-automation/README.md

 **NOTE**

-If you setup Security Command Center notifications it's important to remove the StackDriver export so automations are not triggered twice.
-This is done by running:
+If you set up Security Command Center notifications, you need to remove the StackDriver export so that automations are not triggered twice.
+To do this, run:

 ```shell
 $ gcloud logging sinks delete sink-threat-findings --project=$PROJECT_ID